The Prokhorov Effect: The Most Interesting Man in the World

 The party became so rowdy that millionaires jumped or fell into the Neva River and had to be souped out by authorities.
 Museum artifacts were reportedly damaged.
 Prohorov's reaction to the resulting controversy?
 He offered to buy the ship and restore it...in an article published in the same magazine whose anniversary he was celebrating.

 Prokhorov is close to the Kremlin, although not necessarily Putin, say US officials who track such things.
 He is reportedly closer to Medvedev, a contemporary in age and demeanor.
-Through those Kremlin connections, he met with President Obama at a US-Russian Business Forum during the US President's visit to Moscow last year.
+Through those Kremlin connections, he met with President Obama at a US-Russian Business Forum during the US President's visit to Moscow last year and again in Washington this year.
 He had previously met with President Bush on a similar visit in 2007.
 How close is he to Medvedev?
 During a September 23 reception in New York for heads of government attending the UN General Assembly, Medvedev informed President Obama of Prokhorov's intention to buy the Nets, revealed only hours earlier...then had his press secretary inform the Russian media of the Net-centric conversation!

 How big is all this in Russia?